-Figure 12.In high frequency region, the lower left boundary corresponds to the upper hybrid wave at different angles.
-In low frequency region, the lower right boundary corresponds to the low-hybrid wave at different angles. (a) (b)dimensionless moment of landau resonance in high frequency region and B. (c) (d)dimensionless moment of ADE in high frequency and low frequency region,unit using for dimensionless :mec
+Figure 12.In the high frequency region, the lower left boundary corresponds to the upper hybrid wave at different angles.
+In the low frequency region, the lower right boundary corresponds to the lower-hybrid wave at different angles. (a) (b)dimensionless moment of Landau resonance in the high frequency region and B. (c) (d)dimensionless moment of ADE in the high frequency and low frequency region,unit using for dimensionless :mec